jwesters/Personal-Writing/Drafts/Weekly Songs.md

 175. ["Goddamn Lonely Love"](https://open.spotify.com/track/241LK9hqfXJyWpQ7oClQSN?si=887afe93f21c4408) Drive-By Truckers (The Complete Dirty South).
 Jason Isbell wrote this song and with the re-release of this album they are some liner notes in it.
 Regarding this song, Patterson Hood writes in the liner notes that "One day, Jason and I were discussing song bridges.
 How they were kind of a lost art.
 He remarked that often they were gratuitous and un-necessary.
 He said that if you were going to put a bridge in your song, it had better be worth it.
 The next time I saw him he had just written Goddamn Lonely Love and when he played it for me, I couldn't help but notice that it had one of the most amazing bridges that I have ever heard.
 When I remarked about that, he just smiled, really big.
 One of my favorite Jason Isbell songs ever."

+176. ["P.S.
+You Rock My World"](https://open.spotify.com/track/3KIqqNdLcIAZZitlFmw4Ow?si=d4d3d6d6247f4db6) Eels (Electro-Shock Blues).
+Although I knew of the Eels, I only started listening to them after a friend told me that my writing was very similar to [Mark Oliver Everett's](https://en.wikipedia.org/wiki/Mark_Oliver_Everett), the front man for the Eels.
+They were specifically referring to his autobiographical book ["Things the Grandchildren Should Know"](https://en.wikipedia.org/wiki/Things_the_Grandchildren_Should_Know).
+After reading the book, I picked up this album as it seemed to be the most personal of his albums.
+Without going into too many details about what happened in Mark Oliver Everett's life, it definitely can be viewed as tragic.
+This song closes the album and the opening lines show someone reflecting about all the tragedies that have happened to them but know that they still have a life to live.

+			I was at a funeral the day I realized
+			I wanted to spend my life with you
+			Sitting down on the steps at the old post office
+			The flag was flying at half-mast
+			And I was thinkin' 'bout how everyone is dying
+			And maybe it's time to live